eonfluxor/flask/README.md

 - [Documentation](#documentation)

 ## Motivation
-Flask Reactor will be the foundation of a comprehensive toolbox defining the "Flask Pattern" as a way to create reactive applications in swift.
-As such glask should deliver the most robust feature set accessible through a very friendly API.
+Flask Reactor is the foundation of a comprehensive toolbox defining the "Flask Pattern" as a way to create reactive applications in Apple's Swift platform.
+As such Flask delivers the most robust feature set through an intuitive API.

-Flask goes beyond the novelty of the Reactive pattern to develop an expressive API through elemental science concepts to craft a framework that is easy to understand and use.
-After all the word `React` is itself defined [within the chemistry semantics](https://dictionary.cambridge.org/us/dictionary/english/react).

-All this while the core technology offers a unified implementation of both the `Redux` and `Fluxor` patterns while delivering advanced features not available in other frameworks (such as locks and nested keys reduction) and required for the development of higher-level frameworks (like a navigation router).
+Flask goes beyond the novelty of the Reactive pattern to develop an expressive API using physical world analogies that are intuitive and easy to implement.
+All this while the core technology offers a unified implementation of both the `Redux` and `Fluxor` patterns and delivering advanced features not available in other frameworks (such as locks and nested keys reduction) and required for the development of higher-level frameworks (like a navigation router).

 > Despite its power Flask is as easy to implement as the most popular frameworks (ie. ReSwift).
 Code complexity is optional and progressive depending on your own implementations.